Yashjagtap14/LiveFaceSwap/README.md

 🎥 Real-time face swap using your webcam
 🖼 Supports custom face images
 ✨ Smooth blending with OpenCV’s seamlessClone
 😎 Beginner-friendly: press Q to quit anytime
-🧑‍🤝‍🧑 Optional: multiple faces support

 🔧 How It Works